zoneyeah/dbt-core/docker/README.md

 * `dbt_snowflake_ref`
 * `dbt_spark_ref`

+---
-> Note: Only overide a _single_ build arg for each build.
-Using multiple overides may lead to a non-functioning image.
+>**NOTE:**  Only override a _single_ build arg for each build.
+Using multiple overrides may lead to a non-functioning image.

+---

 If you wish to build an image with a third-party adapter you can use the `dbt-third-party` target.
 This target requires you provide a path to the adapter that can be processed by `pip` by using the `dbt_third_party` build arg:
 ```